Skip to main content

 Problem

-As the role of telemedicine in health care expands, it offers both promises and potential risks.
-While telemedicine provides many benefits, including reducing the burden on patients and expanding access to care, its rapid growth means many health care providers have never received formal training in using telemedicine effectively to diagnose and treat patients virtually.
-The Agency for Healthcare Research and Quality (AHRQ) is sponsoring the Safety Program for Telemedicine, which will combine evidence-based guidance with implementation strategies to improve the cancer diagnostic process and antibiotic use within telemedicine and hybrid settings.
+The use of telemedicine in health care offers both promises and potential risks.
+While telemedicine provides many benefits including expanding access to care, its rapid growth means many clinicians never received formal training in using telemedicine effectively to diagnose and treat patients virtually.
+In the context of infectious syndromes, this can lead to overuse of antibiotics, which contributes to side effects for patients as well as antibiotic resistance.
+The Agency for Healthcare Research and Quality (AHRQ) sponsored the AHRQ Safety Program for Telemedicine to develop and implement evidence-based guidance to improve antibiotic use in telemedicine care settings.

 Solution